uabrc/uabrc.github.io/docs/education/case_studies.md

 ### Runtime Evaluation of Parabricks Sample Test Case on `amperenodes` Partition

 Parabricks is tested and works with CUDA version >= 11.6.0 on Cheaha.
 Empirical results on running Parabricks sample test case on `amperendoes` partitions are illustrated in the below table.
-For this test case, runtime of 1GPU is better than 2GPU.
+For this test case, runtime of 1 GPU is better than 2 GPU.
 Generally, large-scale data scales well with increase in number of GPUs, and the real-world science simulations may vary in their speedup.

 {{ read_csv('education/res/parabricks_exec_time.csv', keep_default_na=False) }}